-Indictable offences are more serious offences that cannot be heard in the absence of the defendant (the person accused of the crime).
-These offences are usually heard in the Magistrates' court for a committal hearing.
-The offence may then be committed for trial before a judge in a higher court such as the County court or Supreme court.
+Indictable offences are more serious offences that can't be heard without the person accused of the crime being present at court.
+These offences are usually heard in the Magistrates' Court for a committal hearing, then may be committed for trial before a judge in the County Court or Supreme Court.

 Types of indictable offences include: